A free, simple GUI utility made on a whim to download and manage macOS's beautiful video wallpapers.

 - Click Open.

-If you're interested in how this came to be, I made a behind-the-scenes video that explains how and why I made this utility at a high level.
+If you're interested in how this came to be, I made a behind-the-scenes video that explains how and why I made this utility at a high level in it's first interation using Electron.
+It is now built a Native application using Tauri and React.
 The video covers some interesting tidbits about macOS's background videos and is at a high level so non-developers can follow along.

 So what is this app doing exactly....?